Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of

-Other variants of TTR indicators such as MTTRSS~\cite{malvern2004lexical}, MSTTR~\cite{malvern2004lexical}, MATTR~\cite{covington2010cutting}, and MTLD-W~\cite{vidal2020effects,kyle2021assessing} all target at improving the solutions to two fundamental problems~\cite{bestgen2023measuring}: 1) the sensitivity of indicators to text length, and 2) the impact of the indicator parameters. \cite{li2015diversity} proposes two rather simplified TTR scores as $distinct\text{-}1$ and $distinct\text{-}2$, where the number of distinct unigrams and bigrams of $x_i$ are respectively devided by the total number of words.
-Many other studies~\cite{cao2017latent,zhu2018texygen,shu2019generating,tevet2020evaluating} extend the application of n-gram-based diversity measures for model-generated responses.
+Variants of TTR indicators such as MTTRSS~\cite{malvern2004lexical}, MSTTR~\cite{malvern2004lexical}, MATTR~\cite{covington2010cutting}, and MTLD-W~\cite{vidal2020effects,kyle2021assessing} all target at the solutions to two fundamental problems~\cite{bestgen2023measuring}: 1) the sensitivity of indicators to text length, and 2) the impact of the indicator parameters. \cite{li2015diversity} propose two rather simplified TTR scores as $distinct\text{-}1$ and $distinct\text{-}2$, where the number of distinct unigrams and bigrams of $x_i$ are respectively divided by the total number of tokens.
+Other studies~\cite{cao2017latent,zhu2018texygen,shu2019generating,tevet2020evaluating} extend the application of n-gram-based diversity for model-generated responses.

-Apart from lexical diversity, there exists many efficient diversity indicators that are built upon the semantics of each example. \cite{dong2011efficient} proposes to approximate k-nearest neighbor (k-NN) graph~\cite{peterson2009K} with arbitrary similarity measures on semantic embeddings of large-scale datasets.
+Apart from lexical diversity, there exists many efficient diversity indicators that are built upon the semantics of each example. \cite{dong2011efficient} propose to approximate k-nearest neighbor (k-NN) graph~\cite{peterson2009K} with arbitrary similarity measures on semantic embeddings of large-scale datasets.
 Such efficient construction of a k-NN graph allows the distance of $x_i$ to its $j$-th nearest neighbors to be a feasible diversity measure:

 where $N_j(x_i)$ denotes the $j$-th closest neighbor of $x_i$ in the embedding space projected by $g(\cdot)$.
 The common choices of the distance function $d(\cdot,\cdot)$ include the Euclidean distance, cosine distance, and Jaccard coefficient distance~\cite{huang2008similarity}.
 The projection from text (e.g., instruction-response pairs) into the embedding space can be achieved with pre-trained sentence BERT~\cite{reimers2019sentence,feng2020language}, where an additional pooling operation is performed on the final output of BERT~\cite{devlin2018bert} for sentence embeddings.
 Note that a higher $kNN_i$ implies that the sample $x_i$ is more unique and should be kept in subset selection for higher diversity.
 Due to the fine-grained representation capability of BERT, existing hand-crafted indicators often rely on BERT embeddings for similarity or diversity measurement~\cite{tevet2020evaluating,zhang2019bertscore,larson2019outlier,yauney2023data}.